TMS for Perinatal Depression in Los Angeles, CA

 Is TMS covered by insurance?

-Transcranial magnetic stimulation therapy for depression is FDA-cleared and covered by most insurance including Aetna, Anthem, Blue Shield, Optum, MHN/Healthnet, Tricare, Cigna, Magellan and Beacon and more.
+TMS therapy for depression is FDA-cleared and covered by most insurance, including Aetna, Anthem, Blue Shield, Optum, MHN/Healthnet, Tricare, Cigna, Magellan, Beacon, and more.

 Our phenomenal clinical team is always available to help prospective patients understand their coverage options.
 We know how important it is that those seeking help are able to get the treatment they need.
 Not to mention, at Neuro Wellness Spa, we handle all the paperwork.

-Although TMS is not yet FDA indicated for use during pregnancy, current evidence of rTMS for depression during pregnancy is highly encouraging and many peripartum providers are recommending TMS as a safer treatment option.
+Yes!
+Although TMS is not yet FDA-indicated for use during pregnancy, current evidence of rTMS for depression during pregnancy is highly encouraging and many peripartum providers are recommending TMS as a safer treatment option.

 In 2011, Kim and colleagues treated 10 depressed pregnant women during the 2nd or 3rd trimester employing.
 With this approach, 7 women achieved response (i.e., at least a 50% reduction from baseline scores) as assessed with the 17-Item Hamilton Depression Rating Scale (HDRS-17).
 Four patients reported mild headaches but there were no other adverse events.